I am a customer

 I wouldn’t use Redfin to sell my home.

-But I really like them.
-And I admire Glenn Kelman.
+But I admire Glenn Kelman.
 I hope he and his company thrive.
 And carve out a nice slice of the market.
 For the company, and the man, are doing this industry a great favor.
-They are challenging it to face its demons, to contend with ugly things that were glossed over with boom market shine.
+They are challenging it to face its demons, to contend with ugly things.

 But most importantly, they are offering up some fine lessons.
 If that $20 million in VC does nothing else, it will add more the real estate marketing playbook than the sum total of seminar speeches given this century.